-Planning & Direction: This initial stage is critical to the success of any intelligence program and its application by the decision-making authority drives the intelligence cycle.
+Planning & Direction: This initial stage is critical to the success of any intelligence program and its application by the decision-making authority that drives the intelligence cycle.
 It is important to note that proper direction of the intelligence effort is the responsibility of senior management who informs the intelligence team what is needed to satisfy the client’s requirement(s).

 Once a clearly defined requirement is obtained the intelligence team can effectively execute by leveraging what they already know about the issue and what they need to find out from available collection resources such as internal telemetry data, honeynet, Surface, Deep, and Dark Web, or community relationships.

 Collection: Using the original requirement and devised plan as a guiding force, the collection phase helps you determine where and how you conduct data acquisition and information gathering.
 If you’re fortunate enough to have a tool such as GroupSense’s proprietary engine – TracelightTM – to aid in the “hunting and gathering” phase, then you would craft a keyword search in the platform and click the “easy” button to retrieve the necessary data and information to answer the client’s requirement(s).

 However, as any good intelligence analyst can tell you, there are a wide-array of open and closed tools and sources for retrieving the data and information such as Internet research, underground forums, social media, news media, blogs, radio stations, honeynets, telemetry data, internal logs, VirusTotal, Shodan, external relationships, [insert source].